 Day 16

 Our second vocational day where we split up.
 Dan, Michelle and Gill visited Mother Theresa Centre , Daya Nivasa. the experience was unforgettable and will stay in their hearts for a long time.
-For the rest of the trip Gill often referred to the time when she picked up one of the little ones and just wanted to take her home.
-No photos were taken inside for confidentiality reasons but what an experience.

 John as part of his vocation visited the Agricultural Development Department and again gained a valuable insight into the work being done in Sri Lanka to optimise production without jeopardising the environment and future yields.
 This visit would provide valuable information for his PhD which he hopes to commence on his return.
 In actual fact this visit could be instrumental in him changing his research emphasis to Sri Lanka.